-What I always do before and after publishing my blog post is to check my checklist.
+What I always do before and after publishing my blog post is to tick my checklist.
 In the beginning, I used to think that I’ll just decide what I will write and publish my post.

 When creating a blog post that people want to read and Google want to index, unfortunately, it’s not just about writing with passion and wait for the best.
 There are several things you must take care of before you hit the publish button!

 SO, here are my checklist before and after publishing my blog post.
 You will be on the right path to creating a well-structured and engaging article that gets ranked on Google.

-And if you haven’t read my post about 14 Essential Settings After Installing WordPress, I recommend to check it as it will give you a picture before you begin.
+And if you haven’t read my post about 14 Essential Settings After Installing WordPress, I recommend checking it as it will give you a picture before you begin.

 Keyword research is a must!
 Before starting to write your blog post, you should always have some keywords in mind and make sure that your content is based on those keywords.

 - Use Google Trends, Ubersuggest, or KWFinder to find your keywords.
 Search for a phrase that you think people might use for your content and refine it into a few words.
 Here the 12 Best SEO Tools To Use (2020 Edition).

 - Once you have your keywords, find some long-tail keywords which you can use within your content.
 For example, ‘before publishing post’ is a long-tail of the post.
 It’s going to be much easier for Google to rank ‘before publishing post’ rather than on ‘blog post’ alone.
 To plan your blog content, read these 7 Fantastic Ways To Planning Blog Content Ideas.